Come to our wedding!

 Gifts

-We strongly value community and are grateful that you're coming to celebrate with us!
-So instead of physical items, we are requesting experiences you can provide or participate in during the wedding celebration.
-For example, you could take a short shift making cocktails at the bar (supplies provided), play a song (open mic style), take (and share) photos or bring a polaroid to be passed around, provide some craft supplies or art for the guest book, bring some flowers for decoration, lead a short nature walk, lend a bike for someone to try out the trails at the venue, lend a simple lawn game to play, etc. Please indicate if you are interested in providing something in the RSVP form or message us directly!
+If you'd still like to do something for us, consider providing an experience for others at the wedding.
+You could take a short shift making cocktails at the bar (supplies provided), play a song (open mic style), take (and share) photos or bring a polaroid to be passed around, provide some craft supplies or art for the guest book, bring some flowers for decoration, lead a short nature walk, lend a bike for someone to try out the trails at the venue, lend a simple lawn game to play, etc. Please indicate any ideas in the RSVP form or message us directly!

 Accomodations

-- One 30' yurt provides a lot of floor space for anyone willing to throw a sleeping bag on the floor.
+• One 30' yurt provides a lot of floor space for anyone willing to throw a sleeping bag on the floor.

 Dress code

-- Footwear should be appropriate for uneven ground.
+• Footwear should be appropriate for uneven ground.
 Your calves might "stand out" in heels, but it's not worth a turned ankle.

-- Layer for comfort.
+• Layer for comfort.
 June in Flagstaff is not like the rest of Arizona!
 Expect 70's during the day and low 40's at night.

-- Do express yourself, but don't aim to upset anyone!
+• Do express yourself, but don't aim to upset anyone!

 Travel